joe-dorward/word-to-dita-xml/Step 04 - Topic (overview)/readme.md

 * It's unlikely that we can rely on simple VBA sub-procedures to automatically convert legacy Word documents into valid DITA XML files

-* Some kind of semi-automatic, interventionist, process will likely be neccessary - for example - selecting a few paragraphs and running a specific sub-procedure over them
+* Some kind of semi-automatic, ad-hoc, interventionist, process will likely be neccessary - for example - selecting a few paragraphs and running a specific sub-procedure over them

 ### Solution